-- Down comes from the fluffiest layer of feathers on duck and geese and is the most effective natural insulator in the textiles industry. - Down and feather are sometimes mentioned in the same breath, although they are not the same. - Both down or feather sleeping pillows are long-lasting and offer years of comfort.
-However, there
+• Down comes from the fluffiest layer of feathers on duck and geese and is the most effective natural insulator in the textiles industry. • Down and feather are sometimes mentioned in the same breath, • Both down or feather sleeping pillows are long-lasting and offer years

 3.4 - What is the difference between Feather & Down?

-Are differences between the two and here's a closer look at what differentiates down and feather:
+Here are differences between the two and here's a closer look at what differentiates down and feather: